Donate to the Biobank .

 It will also mean your tumour can be profiled.
 This reveals unique characteristics of your disease at a molecular level.
 In turn, this can help doctors understand which treatments are most likely to deliver the best results for you.
 This is sometimes referred to as targeted therapy or personalised medicine.

-If you wish to donate tumour tissue to the biobank, please contact Dr Metcalf’s Clinical Secretary Lesley Drain in the first instance.
+If you wish to donate tumour tissue to the biobank, please contact Dr Metcalf’s Clinical Secretary Jennifer Hill in the first instance.

 Email: [email protected]

 Rob Metcalf, Consultant Medical Oncologist on his research into ACC and the Biobank.

 I’m Rob Metcalf, I’m a Consultant Medical Oncologist.
 I work at the Christie Hospital in Manchester.
 My job is actually quite unique in that my clinical interest is focusing predominantly on patients with salivary gland cancers, and also my job is structured such that I spend most of my time doing research.
 So I spend four days a week at the moment purely on research and one day a week is spent seeing patients.

 The main goal of my research is to improve patient outcomes with Adenoid Cystic Carcinoma.
 The way in which I do that is to focus on understanding the disease better, and use that understanding to develop new drug therapies.

 I’ve broadly got two approaches to studying Adenoid Cystic Carcinoma.
 The first is to understand the interaction between the tumour and the immune system with a view to developing new therapies that stimulate the immune system to attack the cancer.
 And the second is understanding the biology, focusing on the genes that have gone wrong in adenoid cystic carcinoma to develop new drug therapies that target those genes that drive the cancer.